patricklam/plam.new-webpage/content/post/20240408-whanganui-journey.md

 The [Afghan Darbar Restaurant](https://afghandarbarrestaurant.co.nz/) was a great option.
 They have doner and kebap, but also Afghan dumplings and Kabuli Pulao.
-I had the pulao, which is not so common around here, and was tasty, with tender meat.
+I had the pulao (not so common around here) which was tasty, with tender meat.

 <figure>
 {{< gallery-slider dir="/img/20240408-whanganui-journey/palmy" >}}